cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # C509 Certificate {#certificate}

-This section specifies the content and encoding for C509 certificates, with the overall objective to produce a very compact representation supporting large parts of {{RFC5280}}, and everything in {{RFC7925}}, {{IEEE-802.1AR}}, and CAB Baseline {{CAB-Baseline}}.
+This section specifies the content and encoding for C509 certificates, with the overall objective to produce a very compact representation supporting large parts of {{RFC5280}}, and everything in {{RFC7925}}, {{IEEE-802.1AR}}, RPKI {{RFC6487}}, GSMA eUICC {{GSMA-eUICC}}, and CAB Baseline {{CAB-TLS}} {{CAB-Code}}.
 In the CBOR encoding, static fields are elided, elliptic curve points and time values are compressed, OID are replaced with short integers, and redundant encoding is removed.
 Combining these different components reduces the certificate size significantly, which is not possible with general purpose compression algorithms, see {{fig-size-TLS}}.

 The C509 certificate can be either a CBOR re-encoding of a DER encoded X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a natively signed C509 certificate, in which case the signature is calculated directly on the CBOR encoded data.
 In both cases the certificate content is adhering to the restrictions given by {{RFC5280}}.
 The re-encoding is known to work with DER encoded certificates but might work with other canonical encodings.
 The re-encoding does not work for BER encoded certificates.